How we are incorporating family centred care into our home

-In the 21st century, person-centred care has become the focus of care offerings across many homes across the world.
+In the 21st century, person-centred care has become the focus of care offerings across many homes around the world.
 Nurses are no longer focusing their attention solely on the illness/condition; rather, they take into account the whole person, considering their personal needs and interests to take a more holistic approach to care.

 More Involvement From Relatives